Schizophrenia: Meaning, Causes, Symptoms & Treatment

 Negative symptoms of Schizophrenia

-Moving on to the negative symptoms, these are the ones that they reduce functioning below the normal level i.e. they remove something from the behavior to make it abnormal.
+Moving on to the negative symptoms, these are the ones that they reduce functioning below the normal level i.e. they remove something from the behaviour to make it abnormal.
 They often originate in the prodromal phase and continue throughout the course of schizophrenia.
 They include:

 1. Restricted affect: Ability to show only a narrow range of emotions.
 For example, very often we see individuals with schizophrenia smiling at us irrespective of the social context.